getpelican/pelican-plugins/Readme.rst

 Better code samples       Wraps all `table` blocks with a class attribute `.codehilitetable` in an additional `div` of class `.hilitewrapper`.
 It thus permits to style codeblocks better, especially to make them scrollable.

 Better figures/samples    Adds a `style="width: ???px; height: auto;"` attribute to any `<img>` tags in the content

+bootstrapify              Automatically add bootstraps default classes to your content, usefull for md generated tables

 CJK auto spacing          Inserts spaces between Chinese/Japanese/Korean characters and English words

 Clean summary             Cleans your summary of excess images

 Code include              Includes Pygments highlighted code in reStructuredText